hazelcast/hazelcast/hazelcast-documentation/src/CustomSerialization.md

 }
 ```

-Note that `typeId` must be unique as Hazelcast will use it to lookup the StreamSerializer while it de-serializes the object.
-Now, the last required step is to register the StreamSerializer to the Configuration.
-Below are the programmatic and declarative configurations for this step in order.
+Note that `typeId` must be unique because Hazelcast will use it to look up the `StreamSerializer` while it de-serializes the object.
+The last required step is to register the `StreamSerializer` to the Configuration.
+Below are the programmatic and declarative configurations for this step.

 ```java
 SerializerConfig sc = new SerializerConfig()